- Caring for the Patient With Cancer at Home: A Guide for Patients and Families

 - To learn more

 Leg cramps or spasms are a painful tightening of the muscles in the leg.
-Staying in bed for long periods of time sometimes can cause muscles in the leg or foot to cramp.
-Dehydration, certain drugs, and brain or nerve diseases can also cause cramps.
+They can be very common in older people.
+Staying in bed for long periods of time sometimes can cause leg or foot cramps.
+Dehydration, certain drugs, overuse, and brain or nerve diseases can also cause cramps.
 Other causes of cramping are pressure on the calf muscles or on the back of the knee, too much phosphorus, too little calcium, low blood sugar, or too little potassium in the body.
-All of these are chemistry imbalances in the blood.
+All of these are imbalances in blood chemistry.

 What to look for

-- Sudden pain or discomfort in a leg or foot and a tight or stiff feeling
+- Sudden pain or discomfort in a leg or foot and a tight or stiff muscle

 - Trouble moving the foot or pain when moving the foot or leg

 - If you are bed-bound, use a bed cradle to protect the legs and feet from the weight of the bed clothes.
 A bed cradle is a support at the end of the bed that holds the sheets and blanket up off the legs and feet.